ChongHan/EPFL_ADA_Project/README.md

 At first we study the given twitter data-set, we split the tweets by different languages then for each language we use emojis as a base expression of emotions of tweets to try to find keywords which have a high appearance associated with different emojis to build a dictionary which can be used later to differentiate tweets which have different sentiments.

-Then we classify tweets related to events (# tags, football matches, elections etc) to compare between the French and German part of Switzerland.
-And also we analyse emotions of twitter users from Switzerland then compare with other countries when a major international event take place.
+Then we classify tweets related to different geo locations and compare the sentiment of tweets between the French and German part or different canton/cities of Switzerland.
+From the dataset, we will also try to extract useful information to classify tweets associated with different events/celebrities.

 Finally we plot insightful graphs and maps to display the information we gathered.

-If the workload and time permits, we could also make use of the Twitter Search/Stream API to the apply our analysis on Live Twitter feeds to show people’s general feeling towards a rising topic or news.
+If the workload and time permits, we could also make use of the Twitter Search/Stream API to the apply our analysis on Live Twitter feeds to show people’s general feeling towards a rising topic or news (#tags, football matches, general election and etc).

 ## Data Description